Installation and Removal Guide

 You can use tyre levers to assist in fitting the tyre providing they are plastic so they don't damage your rims.
 If the bead is tight, work your way around the already fitted portion of the tyre to push it into the centre of the rim.
 This part of the rim is lower/smaller in diameter than the outer edge of the rim which will reduce how tight the bead is to fit.

 Now that one side of the tyre is fitted it's time to grab your Tyre Insert.
 Stretch it over the rim whilst tucking it under the tyre.
 Start at the bottom, working your left had clockwise and you right hand anticlockwise to stretch it over the rim.
 An extra hand can make this easier if you struggle.
+Fit the insert fully before proceeding, if it is not totally stretched on to the rim, you'll run in to issues later on.

 The Hard Part